noseka1/openshift-auto-upi/README.md

 # OpenShift Automated User-Provided Infrastructure

-Preparing infrastructure for OpenShift installation by hand is a rather tedious job.
+Preparing infrastructure for OpenShift 4 installation by hand is a rather tedious job.
 In order to save the effort, *openshift-auto-upi* provides a set of Ansible scripts that automate the infrastructure creation.

+*openshift-auto-upi* is a separate tool, and is not in any way part of the OpenShift product.
+It enhances the openshift-installer by including automation for the following:

 *openshift-auto-upi* comes with Ansible roles to provision OpenShift cluster hosts on the following target platforms: